-(a) Cash and cash equivalents, interest and dividends receivable, accounts payable and accrued liabilities, management and administrative fees payable and incentive fee payable are short-term financial assets and financial liabilities whose carrying amounts approximate fair values.
+(a) Cash and cash equivalents, interest and dividends receivable, margin loan, accounts payable and accrued liabilities, management and administrative fees payable are shortterm financial assets and financial liabilities whose carrying amounts approximate fair values.

 Cash and cash equivalents and interest and dividends receivable include the contractual amounts for settlement of trades and other obligations due to the Trust.
 Accruals represent the contractual amounts and obligations due by the Trust for settlement of trades and expenses.